Hash Generator and File Checksum | SHA-256 and MD5

 Using MD5 or SHA-1 for security

-MD5 and SHA-1 are broken for collision resistance; keep them for legacy checksums and compatibility checks, not security decisions.
+MD5 and SHA-1 are broken for collision resistance.
+Keep them for legacy compatibility only, not security decisions.

 Hashing passwords directly

-Passwords need slow, salted password hashing such as Argon2, bcrypt, or scrypt.
-A raw SHA digest is too fast for safe password storage.
+Passwords need a slow, salted password hash such as Argon2, bcrypt, or scrypt.
+A raw SHA digest is too fast for password storage.

 Comparing different input bytes